-Module IV: Chemical Kinetics
+Module V: Chemical Kinetics

-Rate of a reaction and factors influencing the rate of a reaction (concentration, temperature, pressure, solvent, light, catalyst), Order and molecularity of a chemical reaction, Mathematical representations of zero order, first order, and second order reactions, pseudo order reactions, Determination of the order of reaction-differential method, method of integration, method of half-life period and isolation method.
+Rate of a reaction and factors influencing the rate of a reaction, Order and molecularity of a chemical reaction, Mathematical representations of order of reaction : zero, order, second and pseudo order reactions, Determination of the order of reaction-differential method: integration, half-life period and isolation method.
 Experimental methods of chemical kinetics: conductometric, potentiometric and optical methods.
 Effect of temperature on rate of reaction, Arrhenius equation, concept of activation energy, Expression for the rate constant based on equilibrium constant and thermodynamics.